McDonald’s Quarter Pounders E. coli Outbreak Ends [Update]

 On October 24, Taylor Farms issued a recall of raw onion products for potential E. coli contamination.
 Salinas, CA-based Taylor Farms supplies onions to McDonald’s restaurants included in the outbreak.
 The recalled onions were only delivered to restaurants and food service locations.
 They were not sold at grocery stores.

-McDonald’s told the investigators from the Centers for Disease Control and Prevention (CDC) that it has stopped using fresh slivered onions and quarter-pound beef patties in several states as these ingredients are used mainly for Quarter Pounder hamburgers and not other menu items.
+Most of the patients initially interviewed said they had eaten a Quarter Pounder before developing symptoms of an E. coli infection.
+Before onions were identified as the source of the outbreak, McDonald’s temporarily stopped using fresh slivered onions and quarter-pound beef patties in several states as these ingredients are used mainly for Quarter Pounder hamburgers and not other menu items.

 Multiple lots of McDonald’s brand fresh and frozen beef patties collected from various Colorado McDonald’s locations all tested negative for E. coli, the Colorado Department of Agriculture stated on October 27.